rowbotham-evan/website/content/_index.md

 ---
 supertitle: R. Miles McCain | About, contact, and portfolio
-title: R. Miles McCain
+title: Evan Rowbotham
-subtitle: New York & Palo Alto
+subtitle: New Jersey | FSU
 description: I want to make the world more secure, transparent, and safe.
-I'm a student at Stanford, where I study Symbolic Systems and Computer Science.
+I'm a student Florida State University, where I study applied mathematics and computer science.
 url: /
 draft: false
 ---

-I want to make the world more secure, transparent, and safe.
-I'm a student at Stanford, where I study Symbolic Systems and Computer Science.
+I'm a student Florida State University, where I study applied mathematics and computer science.

 ### Currently